glassroom/heinsen_attention/README.md

 For simplicity and expediency, we limit our implementation in two significant ways:

 1. We restrict the values $V$ to positive numbers to avoid dealing with complex floating-point numbers, which incur greater overhead and presently are more cumbersome to manipulate than real floating-point numbers.
 In practice, we have found this isn't an issue: We work with the logarithm of attention, which is in the same space as $\log V$.
-For a concrete example, see the generative language model we use in our experiments, defined in the file [`generative_language_model.py`](generative_language_model.py).
+For a concrete example of how we do this, see the residual layer of the generative language model we use in our experiments, defined in the file [`generative_language_model.py`](generative_language_model.py).

 2. When computing autoregressive attention in parallel over all tokens in a sequence, we first compute all latent states with two parallel scans (`logcumsumexp`'s), keeping all latent states simultaneously in memory as intermediate values, and then reduce them, which is memory-inefficient but easier to write than a memory-efficient implementation.
 In practice, this impacts the amount of memory required for training.